jeffersonmwanaut/Zana/README.md

 ### Hello world

 Creating a new page is a two-step process:
-1. Create a route: A route is the URL (e.g. /hello-world) to your page and points to a controller.
+1. Create a route: A route is the URL (e.g. `/hello-world`) to your page and points to a controller.
-2. Create a controller: A controller is the PHP function you write that builds the page.
+2. Create a controller: A controller is the PHP function you write that renders the page.
 You take the incoming request information and use it to create a Zana page object, which can hold HTML, TEXT, JSON or XML content.

 #### Create a route